Consumers aren’t engaging with marketing and product literature

 A wider issue

 The same issues exist in every industry, whether B2C or B2B.
-For example, consider the following:
+For example, consider the following and see if any ring true for you:

 - Holidays, hotels and flights – most of us are looking for the best deal on cost, not on T&Cs, and so we just don’t read them.